Assess with Success!

 Once I found the main background image, I developed a color scheme and began designing my assessments.
 I decided to break the course up into 2 parts:

-After creating the visuals and the outline for each slide, I began writing the script and narration for the content.
+After I created the outline and visuals for each slide, I wrote the script and narration for the content.
 I submitted my storyboard for review and began the development phase as I waited for feedback.

 Iteration, Feedback, and Accomplishments